 Mix well and refrigerate for 24 hours.
-Directions: Form into thin, 1/2 thick patties into or oblong shapes.
-Brown in oil , cover and simmer in a little water to help with the dryness, for 25-30 minutes or until no red shows and pork is fully cooked.
-Serve on a Ciabatta roll or italian bread with grilled green pepper rings and grilled sliced onion, mustard, ketchup, pizza sauce or mozzarella cheese.
+Directions: Form into thin, 1/2 thick patties into oblong shapes.
+Brown in oil, cover, and simmer in a little water to help with the dryness, for 25-30 minutes or until no red shows and the pork is fully cooked.
+Serve on a Ciabatta roll or Italian bread with grilled green pepper rings and grilled sliced onion, mustard, ketchup, pizza sauce, or mozzarella cheese.
 Freeze extra cooked patties.
-Some other serving suggestions: You can make this into links or leave in bulk.
-Use it in Italian cooking for lasagna, pizza, etc. You can also serve this as a sandwich, either grilled or pan fried.
+Some other serving suggestions: You can make this into links or leave it in bulk.
+Use it in Italian cooking for lasagna, pizza, etc. You can also serve this as a sandwich, either grilled or pan-fried.
 Can be served with mustard and onions, but the most popular way is to top with mozzarella cheese and some spaghetti sauce.
 You could add some green peppers and mushrooms also.
 Can be served as an appetizer with cheese and crackers.
-Roll the sausage into log.
+Roll the sausage into a log.
 Wrap in foil and boil in water for 45 minutes.
 Let cool and serve sliced.

 Iron Mountain Vegetable Lasagna